Jim Davidson: Theatre

 In 2011, Davidson toured with a play, Stand Up...And Be Counted.
-The play was about the failing career of a washed-up racist comic.
-Media commentators drew comparisons between the play's main character and Davidson's own career.
+The play was about the failing career of a troubled racist comedian.
+Some media commentators drew comparisons between the play's main character and Davidson's own career.

 On 18 March 2011, Davidson announced the show was being cancelled because of poor ticket sales, having visited only four of the 12 planned city destinations.
 Davidson added that he was still in talks to bring the show to the West End at a later date.
-Davidson also produced and starred in a number of so-called "adult pantomimes", which were blue-humoured versions of conventional pantomimes.
+Davidson also produced and starred in a number of "adult pantomimes", which were blue-humoured versions of conventional pantomimes.
 These included Sinderella (1995), Boobs in the Wood (1999), Sinderella Comes Again (2004), and Sinderella 2: Scottish Romp (2015).